 The pair shared a close bond, and even met up in filming for ‘dream team’ catch-ups.
-Fans of the show will be thrilled to learn that royal baby obsessive Val, below right with Emma, is back for series 2.
+Fans of the show will be thrilled to learn that royal baby obsessive Val is back for series 2.

 Emma says: “I’ve seen Val a lot since we were here last time.
 So now, being back, it feels weird seeing Val in a hospital environment.

 “She just makes me laugh, she just has no filter but in a good way, not a mean way… She reminds me of my mum a bit!”